Genital Reconstructive Fellowship Program:

 To Apply :

 Applications for the 2021-22 fellowship will be accepted in 2020 and interviews will be held in fall of 2020.

 We welcome foreign applicants with ECFMG certification.
 Applicants must have taken USMLE Step1, Step2 CS and Step2CK.

-University of Illinois Hospital and Weiss Memorial Hospital and UIC are utilized for fellow education.
+University of Illinois Hospital and Weiss Memorial Hospital are utilized for fellow education.
 The objectives for participation in the clinic are to learn the methods for evaluation of new transgender patients, to develop diagnostic and treatment plans for urologic problems, and to learn continuity of care through follow-up of patients.